ShortcutBreaker: Low-Rank Noisy Bottleneck and Frequency Filtering Block for Multi-Class Unsupervised Anomaly Detection: Abstract

 \section{Abstract}

-Multi-class unsupervised anomaly detection (MUAD) has garnered growing research interest, as it seeks to develop a unified model for anomaly detection across multiple classes—eliminating the need to train separate models for distinct objects and thereby saving substantial computational resources.
-Under the MUAD setting, while advanced Transformer-based architectures have brought significant performance improvements, identity shortcuts persist: they directly copy inputs to outputs, narrowing the gap in reconstruction errors between normal and abnormal cases, and thereby making the two harder to distinguish.
-Therefore, we propose ShortcutBreaker, a novel unified feature-reconstruction framework for MUAD tasks, featuring two key innovations to address the issue of shortcuts.
-First, drawing on matrix rank inequality, we design a low-rank noisy bottleneck (LRNB) to project high-dimensional features into a low-rank latent space, and theoretically demonstrate its capacity to prevent trivial identity reproduction.
-Second, leveraging ViT’s global modeling capability instead of merely focusing on local features, we incorporate a global perturbation attention to prevent information shortcuts in the decoders.
-Extensive experiments are performed on four widely used anomaly detection benchmarks, including three industrial datasets (MVTec-AD, ViSA, and Real-IAD) and one medical dataset (Universal Medical).
-The proposed method achieves a remarkable image-level AUROC of \textit{99.8\%, 98.9\%, 90.6\%}, and \textit{87.8\%} on these four datasets, respectively, consistently outperforming previous MUAD methods across different scenarios.
+Multi-class Unsupervised Anomaly Detection (MUAD) has attracted increasing research interest for its ability to develop a unified model across multiple classes, significantly reducing the computational cost of training separate models for distinct objects.
+However, despite the performance gains offered by advanced Transformer-based architectures, the identity shortcut issue persists.
+These models tend to directly copy inputs to outputs, narrowing the reconstruction error gap between normal and abnormal cases and hindering distinguishability.
+To address this, we propose ShortcutBreaker, a framework designed to disrupt such shortcuts through two core innovations.
+First, we introduce a Low-Rank Noisy Bottleneck (LRNB) derived from matrix rank inequality, which theoretically prevents trivial identity mapping by perturbing features across two distinct reconstruction groups.
+Second, we design a Frequency-Filter Unit (FFU) that integrates frequency spectral filtering and global-local masking.
+This mechanism further enlarges the anomaly score gap, with less computational cost than standard self-attention.
+Extensive evaluations on four benchmarks (MVTec-AD, ViSA, Real-IAD, and Universal Medical) demonstrate the superiority of ShortcutBreaker.
 Our code will be released.

-\section{Introduction}
+\section{introduction}

 Anomaly detection in industrial and medical imaging aims to identify abnormal patterns among normal cases, saving labor and time in collecting and labeling anomalies.
 Given the abundance of normal cases and the scarcity of anomalies, this task is typically tackled via an unsupervised paradigm using only normal training samples.